 Never quit your job, negotiate a severance instead.
 If you quit your job, you walk away with nothing.
 If you negotiate a severance like I did back in 2012, you not only get a severance check, but potentially subsidized healthcare, deferred compensation, and worker training.
 Since you got laid off, you’re also eligible for unemployment benefits.
 Having a financial runway is huge during your transition period.

 Check out, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye, on how to negotiate a severance.
-I first published the book in 2012 and have since expanded it to over 200 pages thanks to tremendous reader feedback and successful case studies.
+I first published the book in 2012.
+And recently thoroughly updated and expanded it thanks to tremendous reader feedback, new research, and more successful case studies.

-It was recently updated with new case studies, resources, and more.
-Buy the latest edition today.
+Learn more and buy the latest edition today.
 Use the code “saveten” to save $10.

 2) Buy The Best Book On Becoming Rich, Happy, And Free